Concrete Scanning is a non-invasive method regularly applied to examine concrete structures such as walls, floors, columns, and bridges.

 Concrete scanning has great advantages over more traditional invasive methods including:

 - Capability of greater depth penetration (up to 18 inches at high resolution)

-- Ability to resolve second layer of rebar (subject to spacing)
+- Ability to resolve the second layer of rebar (subject to spacing)

 - Ability to determine slab thickness

-- Screed does not have to be removed to map rebar in floor slabs
+- The screed does not have to be removed to map rebar in floor slabs

 - Generally, only one-sided access is required

 Contractors of ALL trades along with engineers and architects rely on the data produced by concrete scans to: